matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ## Inlets and outlets

+<a name="inlets+outlets"></a>

 Information flows one way in Pure Data: downwards.
 Inlets can only be connected to outlets -- an inlet can not be connected to another inlet.
-When clicking and dragging to create connections, the connection must always be started from the outlet.
+When clicking and dragging t

+o create connections, the connection must always be started from the outlet.

 <!--- parentheses example --->